zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/Mx GenAI Connector.md

 The example below shows how to repopulate a knowledge base using a list of Mendix objects:

-{{< figure src="/attachments/appstore/platform-supported-content/modules/genai/mxgenAI-connector/knowledgebase-using-mendix-object.png" >}} (TODO LINA)
+{{< figure src="/attachments/appstore/platform-supported-content/modules/genai/mxgenAI-connector/PushTicketstoMxKB.png" >}}

 ##### Knowledge Base Retrieval{#knowledge-base-retrieval}

 The following toolbox actions can be used to retrieve knowledge data from the knowledge base (and associate it with your Mendix data):

 1. `Retrieve` retrieves knowledge base chunks from the knowledge base.
-You can use pagination via the `Offset` and `MaxNumberOfResults` parameters or apply filtering via a `MetadataCollection` or `MxObject`. (@Lina Offset?)
+You can use pagination via the `Offset` and `MaxNumberOfResults` parameters or apply filtering via a `MetadataCollection` or `MxObject`.
+(Scroll down to see all available input parameters of this operation)
 2. `Retrieve & Associate` is similar to the `Retrieve` but associates the returned chunks with a Mendix object if they were linked at the insertion stage.

     {{% alert color="info" %}}You must define your entity specialized from `KnowledgeBaseChunk`, which refers to another entity used during the insertion stage.